The Application Process

 Prerequisite courses required:

-- One year of general biology (lecture and laboratory)
+- Two semesters of general biology (lecture and laboratory)

 - One semester of applied or biological statistics